bdlm/cast/README.md

 ```

 ##### Error checking
+To capture any conversion errors, use the `ToE` method:
 ```go
 intVal := cast.To[int]("Hi!")         // 0
 intVal, err := cast.ToE[int]("Hi!")   // 0, unable to cast "Hi!" of type string to int